reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 * The top-level `build.gradle` file configures build behavior that is shared between all sub-modules so that we don't have to duplicate things in the sub-modules.
-* The `configuration` module contains the actual Spring Boot application and any Spring Java Configuration that puts together the Spring application context.
+* The `buckpal-configuration` module contains the actual Spring Boot application and any Spring Java Configuration that puts together the Spring application context.
 To create the application context, it needs access to the other modules, which each provides certain parts of the application.
   I have also seen this module called `infrastructure` in other contexts.
 * The `common` module provides certain classes that can be accessed by all other modules.
-* The `application` module holds classes that make up the "application layer": services that implement use cases which query and modify the domain model.
+* The `buckpal-application` module holds classes that make up the "application layer": services that implement use cases which query and modify the domain model.
-* The `adapters/web` module implements the web layer of our application, which may call the uses cases implemented in the `application` module.
+* The `adapters/buckpal-web` module implements the web layer of our application, which may call the uses cases implemented in the `application` module.
-* The `adapters/persistence` module implements the persistence layer of our application.
+* The `adapters/buckpal-persistence` module implements the persistence layer of our application.

 In the rest of this article, we'll look at how to create a separate Gradle module for each of those application modules.
 Since we're using Spring, it makes sense to cut our Spring application context